 4.6 Notes to Financial Statements

-188.8.131.52 Notes to financial statements are intended to communicate information necessary for a fair presentation of financial position and results of operations that is not readily apparent from, or cannot be included in, the financial statements themselves.
+18.104.22.168 Notes to financial statements are intended to communicate information necessary for a fair presentation of financial position and results of operations that is not readily apparent from, or cannot be included in, the financial statements themselves.
 The notes are an integral part of the financial statements and should supplement them.
-The notes which follow are designed to illustrate the disclosures required for cash basis local governments.
+Therefore, separate notes should be prepared for each fiscal year presented.
+The note templates are designed to illustrate the disclosures required for cash basis local governments, as applicable.
 The notes must reflect the local government’s accounting policies and must include disclosure in the areas listed as they relate to the government’s financial position.

 Sample Text – example of common or standard language meant to help write the note.
 Sample text should be modified, deleted or added to as necessary to fairly present the government’s circumstances.
 While sample text is given, it is the local government responsibility to determine accuracy and adequacy of the disclosure.